IBM 3270: IBM 3179G

 The IBM 3179G announced June 18, 1985, is an IBM mainframe computer terminal providing 80×24 or 80×32 characters, 16 colors, plus graphics and is the first terminal to support the APA graphics apart from the 3270 PC/G, 3270 PC/GX, PC AT/G and PC AT/GX.

 3179-G terminals combine text and graphics as separate layers on the screen.
 Although the text and graphics appear combined on the screen, the text layer actually sits over the graphics layer.
 The text layer contains the usual 3270-style cells which display characters (letters, numbers, symbols, or invisible control characters).
 The graphics layer is an area of 720×384 pixels.
 All Points Addressable or vector graphics is used to paint each pixel in one of sixteen colors.
 As well as being separate layers on the screen, the text and graphics layers are sent to the display in separate data streams, making them completely independent.

 The application i.e. GDDM sends the vector definitions to the 3179-G, and the work of activating the pixels that represent the picture (the vector-to-raster conversion) is done in the terminal itself.
 The datastream is related to the number of graphics primitives (lines, arcs, and so on) in the picture.
 Arcs are split into short vectors, that are sent to the 3179-G to be drawn.
 The 3179-G does not store graphic data, and so cannot offload any manipulation function from GDDM.
 In particular, with user control, each new viewing operation means that the data has to be regenerated and retransmitted.

 The 3179G is a distributed function terminal (DFT) and requires a downstream load (DSL) to load its microcode from the cluster controller's floppy disk or hard drive.

 The G10 model is a standard 122-key typewriter keyboard, while the G20 model offers APL on the same layout.
 Compatible with IBM System/370, IBM 4300 series, 303x, 308x, IBM 3090, and IBM 9370.

 IBM 3192G

 The IBM 3192G, announced in 1987 was the successor to 3179G.
 It featured 16 colors, and support for printers (i.e., IBM Proprinter) for local hardcopy with graphical support, or system printer, text only, implemented as an additional LU.

 IBM 3472G

 The IBM 3472G announced in 1989 was the successor to 3192G and featured five concurrent sessions, one of which could be graphics.
-Unlike the 3192-G, it needed no expansion unit to attach a mouse or color plotter, and it needed no expansion unit to attach a mouse or color plotter and it could also attach a tablet device for digitised input and a bar code reader.
+Unlike the 3192-G, it needed no expansion unit to attach a mouse or color plotter, and it could also attach a tablet device for digitised input and a bar code reader.